tc39/proposal-decimal/README.md

 The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics and functionality.
 JS programmers should feel comfortable using decimal numbers, when those are appropriate.
 Being built-in to JavaScript means that we will get optimizable, well-maintained implementations that don’t require transmitting, storing, or parsing and jit-optimizing every additional JavaScript code.

-### Primary use case: Representing human-readable decimal values such as money
+### Primary use case: Exact decimal arithmetic for financial calculations

 Many currencies tend to be expressed with decimal quantities.
 Although it’s possible to represent money as integer “cents” (multiply all quantities by 100), this approach runs into a couple of issues:

 - There’s a persistent mismatch between the way humans think about money and the way it’s manipulated in the program, causing mental overhead for the programmer aware of the issue.
   - Some programmers may not even be aware of this mismatch.
 This opens the door to rounding errors whose source is unknown.
 If calculations start to get more involved, the chance of error increases.
 - Different currencies use different numbers of decimal positions which is easy to get confused; the hack of working with quantities that are implicitly multiplied by 100 may not work when working with multiple currencies.
-For instance, it’s not correct to assume that all currencies have two decimal places, or that the only exception is JPY (Japanese yen); making such assumptions will make it hard to internationalize code to new countries.
-For this reason, it’s ideal if the number of decimal places is part of the data type.
+For instance, it's not correct to assume that all currencies have two decimal places, or that the only exception is JPY (Japanese yen); making such assumptions will make it hard to internationalize code to new countries.
-- In various contexts (e.g., presenting a quantity to the end user), the decimal point needs to be brought back in somehow.
-For example, `Intl.NumberFormat` only knows how to format JS Numbers, and can’t deal with an integer-and-exponent pair.
 - Sometimes, fractional cents need to be represented too (e.g., as precise prices that occur, for instance, in stock trading or currency conversion).

 #### Sample code